 Our obligations under this General Warranty Bond are limited up to a maximum total amount of: [●] [amounts of the guarantee and currency].

-This General Warranty Bond is valid from the date of its issue until [●].
+This General Warranty Bond is valid from the date of its issue while it shall enter into effect upon payment of ten percent (10%) of the Contract Price by the Customer according to Clause 27.2(c) of the Contract (the moment when the amount is credited to the Contractor’s bank account shall be decisive to this extent, about which the Contractor and/or its bank shall inform the Customer in writing without undue delay) and shall remain valid and effective until [●].

 Upon its expiry, the General Warranty Bond will become automatically null and void, whether returned to us or not.